bittorrent/go-btfs/README.md

 ## What is BTFS 3.0?

-BitTorrent File System (BTFS) is a next-generation file sharing protocol in the BitTorrent ecosystem.
+BTFS, as an innovative force in the BitTorrent ecosystem, has not only accelerated the development of distributed file sharing technology, but also taken a leading position in the field of DePIN.
+DePIN - which stands for Decentralized Physical Infrastructure Network - encourages network participants to jointly invest resources to deploy and maintain a more stable and efficient network infrastructure through a token reward mechanism.
 Current mainstream public blockchains mostly focus on computational tasks but lack cost-effective, scalable, and high-performing file storage and sharing solutions.

 These are exactly what BTFS aims to clear up.
 Besides, underpinned by BTTC, BTFS enables cross-chain connectivity and multi-channel payments, making itself a more convenient choice.
 The intgration of BTFS, BitTorrent, and the BTTC network will boost DApp developers' efficiency in serving a wider market.